PeterDulworth/company-insights-webapp/README.md

 - news articles
     - includes recently published news articles relating to the given company
 - Analysis of Earnings Call Transcript
-    - When did the call happen
+    - when did the call happen
-    - Who all was on the call
+    - who all was on the call
-    - Who Spoke the Longest
+    - who Spoke the Longest

 ### Ideas for future updates

 - handle mobile better
 - better error handling for scraper (rn if a website changes will break very easily)
+- i had trouble getting access to the full earnings calls
+- seeking alpha had too much javascript